 Master of Nursing

-- Flexible delivery and progress options let you to study while continuing to work.
+- Earn while you learn.
+Flexible delivery and progress options let you to study while continuing to work.

-- Completion timeline of two or three years.
+- Program completion within two or three years.

-- Student-centred choices in Indigenous health leadership, nursing practice and nurse education.
+- Student-centred curriculum choices in Indigenous health leadership, nursing practice and nurse education.

-- PhD faculty engaged in high quality research in teaching and learning, community and population health, leadership and policy and Indigenous health and pedagogy.
+- PhD faculty engaged in high quality research in community and population health, leadership, policy development, Indigenous health and pedagogy.

 - Advanced internship and practical learning experiences.

 - Three completion options—thesis, major project or major paper.